-Consumer Credit of Minnesota, together with Consumer Credit of Des Moines, has over 24 years of experience counseling and managing debt repayment programs.
+Consumer Credit of Minnesota has several years of experience counseling and managing debt repayment programs.
 Our customer support representatives are dedicated to giving you the one on one quality care and attention that you need and deserve.
 Our certified credit counselors are always available at no charge to answer any financial questions you may have.
-We offer the committment to excellence and customer support that many of the large nationwide companies frankly don't care about.
+We have flexible scheduling, including evening and weekend appointments.
+We offer the commitment to excellence and customer support that many of the large nationwide companies frankly don’t care about.

 What will this cost me?

-Consumer Credit of Minnesota is supported primarily by creditors' contributions.
+Consumer Credit of Minnesota is supported primarily by creditors’ contributions.
 We do not charge for initial counseling.
 If a debt management program is set up, a very nominal monthly fee is usually asked for to pay for our services.
-Cost and availability may differ from state to state.
 Creditors assume most of the burden of costs for our service.

 Is your service and the information I provide you kept confidential?